Polali Rajarajeshwari Temple: Architecture

 Records written by Abdul Razzak in 1448 suggest that the temple was initially built from molten brass.
 He recorded that the temple had four platforms.
 An image of the deity, 5 to 6 feet in height, with red rubies for eyes were present on the highest of the platforms.
 Today, the idol of the main deity, Shri Rajarajeshwari is a stucco image of the deity with a height of 10 feet.
 The clay used for making the idol was specially prepared with herbal mixtures for added strength.
 The temple also has smaller idols for other deities including Subramanya, Bhadhrakali, Mahaganapathi and Saraswathi.
 During a religious event named Lepashta Gandha, the idols are coated with a special soil mixture with eight medicinal properties once every 12 years.
 The soil used for coating was prepared hundreds of years ago and not prepared freshly on each occasion.
 The roof of Mukhamantapa, a section of the temple has many Gods and Goddesses exquisitely carved in wood.
 The roofs of other sections of the temple like the Dhwajastambha, the Garbagriha and the Pillar of lights are covered in copper plates.

 Poojas

 Poojas are conducted on a daily basis and during special occasions.
-The Head Priest of the temple is madhava bhat.
-He is responsible for the daily and special poojas.
+The Head Priest of the temple is K Rama Bhat and Madhava Bhat.
+They are responsible for the daily and special poojas.
 The daily poojas include the morning pooja, which is conducted at 8.30 AM, the noon Mahapooja, which is conducted at 12.30 PM and the night pooja, conducted at 8.30 pm.

 Poojas conducted on special occasions are as follows: